-- The owner of an LLC doesn't get paid a salary; he or she isn't an employee.
+- The owner of an LLC doesn't get paid a salary; they aren't an employee.
 Instead, the owner takes money out of the business as needed for personal expenses.

-- The LLC owner puts money into the business as needed, by making a capital contribution from his or her own personal funds.
+- The LLC owner puts money into the business as needed, by making a capital contribution from their own personal funds.

 Advantages of a Single-Member LLC Over a Sole Proprietorship

 While both the Single-member LLC and the sole proprietorship are solo business entities, there are some advantages to having a sole proprietor business become a single-member LLC: